ZiyadAzzaz/Student_Record_Management_System/README.md

 ## 🪪 License

 This project is licensed under the **MIT License**.

-You are free to use, modify, and distribute it.
+You are free to **use, modify, and distribute** this software under the terms of the license.

 © 2025 Ziyad Azzaz

 ---

 ## 👨‍💻 Author